Get Tips from an Optometrist

 Radio Frequency FAQ: What is it Exactly?

-Radio frequency is a non-invasive dry eye treatment that requires no downtime.
-It uses electromagnetic waves that are generated by alternating currents to treat Meibomian Gland Dysfunction, a type of common Dry Eye Disease
+Want to get rid of your dry eyes?
+Try Radiofrequency.
+It’s a non-invasive dry eye treatment that requires no downtime.
+It uses electromagnetic waves that are generated by alternating currents to treat Meibomian Gland Dysfunction, a type of common Dry Eye Disease.

 Radio Frequency manages a condition called Meibomian Gland Dyfunction (MGD).
 MGD causes your eyes to dry out by clogging your meibomian glands making them unable to lubricate your eyes.

-Radiofrequency uses electro magnetic signals to heat and melt oil glands.
-This clears blockages and helps better secretion of oil from the meibomian glands.
+Radiofrequency uses electromagnetic signals to heat and melt oil glands.
+This clears blockages and helps better the secretion of oil from the meibomian glands.

 Radio Frequency takes 3-6 treatments to effectively manage MGD.